 Did he or didn’t he?
 Was Babe Ruth really pointing to the Wrigley Field bleachers, or was he having a word with Chicago pitcher Charlie Root in the midst of an acrimonious World Series between the Cubs and Yankees?
 This Great Game’s official position on the matter is “not,” given that Ruth was reportedly surprised and unprepared to brag when the media asked him whether he actually did warn the Cubs of the monstrous home run he would indeed launch on that next pitch.
 But the tale, tall or otherwise, is legendary—and the grainy clip that exists of the whole sequence in Game Three of the World Series is as mysterious and palpable as it is inconclusive.

 An entire nation sat in front of their television sets on a Monday night in early April and saw history when Aaron, emotionally tortured from his chase of Babe Ruth’s career home run record, achieved his goal with a majestic blast off the Los Angeles Dodgers’ Al Downing in Atlanta.
-To many, Aaron’s 715th remains the definitive, honest record-breaker—not Barry Bonds’ 756th homer in 2007, and likely not the 763rd Alex Rodriguez will plant if he ever gets that far.
+To many, Aaron’s 715th remains the definitive, honest record-breaker—not Barry Bonds’ 756th homer in 2007.

 I believe the controversy factor just shot up with my placement of what many consider the greatest home run ever hit.
 It’s an unforgettable moment to be sure; the Giants’ Bobby Thomson drills one down the short left-field line of New York’s Polo Grounds for a three-run, walk-off homer to beat archrival Brooklyn, 5-4, and win the NL pennant after trailing the Dodgers by 13 games just seven weeks earlier.
 But Thomson’s shot didn’t win a World Series—the Giants would go on to lose in six games to the Yankees—and, let’s face it, had it not been for a recording of Russ Hodges’ memorable call (“The Giants win the pennant!
 The Giants win the pennant!”) being played over and over again, the legend would not have grown so large.
 And besides, it was revealed decades later that Thomson might have been tipped off on Ralph Branca’s fateful pitch by a sign-stealing bullpen in the outfield.
 (Thomson denied it to the Wall Street Journal, but it was said that he curiously hemmed and hawed before finally giving his answer.)